build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Okay, it's been fun looking at getting name resolution working network-by-network using avahi.
 Let's now get things working on the whole internet.

 In order to get name resolution working between `host-c` and `host-h`, we had to jump onto `router-3` and run `avahi-daemon --daemonize`.
 The reason you had to do this is the [start-up.sh](./init/start-up.sh) script only runs `avahi-daemon` on the hosts, not the routers.
-Obviously, you **could** go to each router and run this command, but that's some boring work.
+You **could** go to each router and run this command, but that's some boring work.

 Another option is to update the [start-up.sh](./init/start-up.sh) script for this chapter.
 Try moving `avahi-daemon --daemonize` to before the conditional and `restart` your internet.
 If you're confused or if things just aren't working, try checking [/final/start-up.sh](./final/start-up.sh) for this chapter.

-## Spreading the Gossip
+### Spreading the Gossip

 When we looked at how name resolution worked with Avahi previously, we saw that `router-3` proxied the request out to `host-h`.
 How did that router know where to go to get that name resolved?
 Well... here's the thing: it didn't.
-Instead, the name resolution request was just "flooded" across all machines on all networks that were connected via Avahi.
+It was Avahi installed on `router-3` that was proxying the name resolution requests to machines on the networks `router-3` was connected to.
+Now, with Avahi installed on all the routers, the name resolution request is "flooded" across all machines on all networks.
 Let's see this in action:

+1. `restart` your internet
+1. `hopon host-b` and run `tcpdump -nvvv`
-`restart` your internet, then `hopon host-c` and `hopon host-b`.
-Start a `tcpdump -nvvv` on `host-b`.
-Re-run that `ping host-h.local` from `host-c`.
+1. In another terminal session, `hopon host-c` and run `ping host-h.local`

 What do you see happen on `host-b`?

 ```bash
 root@host-b:/# tcpdump -nvvv